-demonstrated activities that development of continuing competency, the education courses described on specific pages of the January 2005 edition of the publication "NAHB University of Housing, Blueprint for Success", published by the National Association of Home Builders, and instructors meeting by requirements of that publication, would be considered approved and appropriate for fulfilling the bill's prelicensure continuing competency requirements, and would be incorporated by reference. license could take any courses equivalent to those incorporated by reference.
+activities that demonstrated development of continuing competency, the education courses described on specific pages of the January 2005 edition of the publication "NAHB University of Housing, Blueprint for Success", published by the National Association of Home Builders, and by instructors meeting requirements of that publication, would be considered approved and appropriate for the bill's fulfillina prelicensure continuing competency requirements, and would be incorporated by reference. license could take any courses equivalent to those incorporated by reference.

-Updates to these or equivalent courses would be acceptable unless DLEG determined that the courses did not provide a means of developing and maintaining continuing competency for the applicants or licensees who successfully fulfilled the course requirements.
-Any construction code update courses approved by the Bureau of Construction Codes as well as fire safety or workplace safety courses approved or sponsored bv DLEG also would be considered appropriate for fulfilling the continuing competency requirements.
-The Department could, by rule, amend, supplement, update, substitute, determine equivalency regarding any courses or alternative activities for developing continuing competency described in these provisions.
+Updates to these or equivalent courses be acceptable unless DLEG would determined that the courses did not provide a means of developing and maintaining continuing competency for the applicants or licensees who successfully fulfilled the course requirements.
+Any construction code update courses approved by the Bureau of Construction Codes as well as fire safety or workplace safety courses approved or be sponsored bv DLEG also would considered appropriate for fulfilling the continuing competency requirements.
+The Department could, by rule, amend, supplement, update, substitute, or determine equivalency regarding any courses or alternative activities for developing continuing competency described in these provisions.

-could The Department waive the requirement of membership in a local, state, or national trade association contained in the NAHB instructor standards incorporated by reference.
-By rule, DLEG could amend, supplement, update, substitute, determine equivalency regarding these standards and would have to establish instructor qualifications for courses not incorporated by reference.
+The Department could waive the requirement of membership in a local, state, or national trade association contained in the NAHB instructor standards incorporated by reference.
+By rule, DLEG could amend, supplement, update, substitute, or determine equivalency regarding these standards and would have to establish instructor qualifications for courses not incorporated by reference.

-The subject matter of the prelicensure and continuing competency activities could be offered by a high school, intermediate school district (ISD), community college, university, or trade association, the Bureau of Construction Michigan Codes, the Health Occupational Safety and Administration, or a proprietary school licensed by DLEG as meeting the subject matter and instructional qualifications described above.
+The subject matter of the prelicensure and continuing competency activities could be offered by a high school, intermediate school district (ISD), community college, university, or trade association, the Bureau of Construction Codes, the Michigan Occupational Safety and Health Administration, or a proprietary school licensed by DLEG as meeting the subject matter and instructional qualifications described above.